asyncapi/cli/docs/metrics_collection.md

 ## How to disable tracking
 To disable tracking, set the "ASYNCAPI_METRICS" env variable to "false" when executing the command.
 For instance: `ASYNCAPI_METRICS=false asyncapi validate <spec-file-path>`

+Also you can set the env variable permanently so you don't need to disable tracking in every command execution: `export ASYNCAPI_METRICS="false"`

 Remember that keeping this tracking enabled will help AsyncAPI community to provide better specifications and tools in the future.